mirahi-io/figma-tokens-example-tailwindcss-using-css-variables-reference/README.md

-# figma-tokens-example-tailwindcss-using-variable-reference
+# figma-tokens-example-tailwindcss-using-css-variable-reference

-This repository was created as part of a blogpost on the Mirahi Digital Garden.
+This repository was created as part of a blogpost on the [Mirahi Digital Garden](https://garden.mirahi.io/).

-We will explain how you can transform your tokens stored on [Figma Tokens](https://github.com/six7/figma-tokens) to be automatically transformed with token-transformer and Style Dictionary to a TailwindCSS environment with multiple themes.
+We will explain how you can transform your tokens stored on [Figma Tokens](https://github.com/six7/figma-tokens) to be automatically transformed with [token-transformer]() and [Style Dictionary](https://github.com/amzn/style-dictionary) to a [TailwindCSS](https://github.com/tailwindlabs/tailwindcss) environment with multiple themes.

 ## Setup